 It’s them or you, the line has been drawn in the proverbial sand (or in the cereal aisle) and the standoff ensues.
 Will you relent and give in to the demands for chips, cheesies or chocolate?
 Will you capitulate, in an effort to calm the inevitable tantrums, screams and foot-stomping, or will you stand your ground, repeat the parental party line – “NO!” – and keep walking?
 Will you too melt down, overwhelmed with the situation at hand and the apparent lack of solution, or will you be strong, be firm in your resolve and let calmer heads prevail?
 Will you get through your grocery list and not forget the two dozen eggs and bread required for tomorrow’s breakfast??

-- Diversion Tactics – You will need these, particularly when you finally dodge the sugary crap and make it to the checkout.
+6) Diversion Tactics – You will need these, particularly when you finally dodge the sugary crap and make it to the checkout.
 This is where they really get you – and your kids.
-Feeding upon our human nature to “impulse shop” as well as the fact that a large number of us will have our kids with us (evil, aren’t they??), candy bars, useless electronic gadgets, comics and National Enquirers will stare you down.
+Feeding upon our human nature to “impulse shop” as well as the fact that a large number of us will have our kids with us, candy bars, useless electronic gadgets, comics and National Enquirers will stare you down.
 Don’t stare back and don’t let your kids stare back either!
-Pull out your bribes items from home, such as new stickers, a coloring book or similar and keep the kids occupied at this crucial time in the shopping process.
+Pull out your bribes items from home, such as new stickers, a colouring book or similar and keep the kids occupied at this crucial time in the shopping process.

 How do you get through grocery shopping with the kids?
 What works best for you?

 To read this article on Lifehacker, CLICK HERE.